Nelahozeves: Sights

 The main landmark of Nelahozeves is the Nelahozeves Castle.
 It is a Renaissance castle, built by the builder Bonifaz Wolmut in 1553–1613.
 The castle is an example of the castello fortezza, a design with faux architectural defenses, including decorative bastions and an entry bridge without a moat.
 The building is decorated by sgraffiti that depict scenes from Greek mythology and the Old Testament.
 The most noteworthy of the castle's interior rooms is the Knight's Hall, which dates from 1564.
 The castle was confiscated from the Lobkowicz family in 1948 and returned to them in 1993.
 Today it features an exhibition of historical period rooms, demonstrating the lifestyle of a Bohemian noble family in the mid-19th century.
 The castle also houses part of the Lobkowicz collection of paintings.

-The Church of Saint Andrew is Gothic building, modified in the neo-Gothic style in the 19th century.
+The Church of Saint Andrew is a Gothic building, modified in the neo-Gothic style in the 19th century.

 The birth house of Antonín Dvořák is a Baroque house with a small museum focusing on his life.
 Until 2019, it was operated by the National Museum in Prague; since 2019 it has been operated by the Lobkowicz family.